What are SMART Commitments?

 Time-sensitive- For example, when does this happen?
 If it is a part of a New Year's resolution, perhaps you start January 1st.

-Learn more about SMART commitments in my book Reclaim Your Life: Acceptance & Commitment Therapy in 7 Weeks here.
+You can also learn more about SMART commitments in my book Reclaim Your Life: Acceptance & Commitment Therapy in 7 Weeks here.

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.